 Professional Growth Funds for Premiere Display is intended to help fund the initial presentation of a teaching innovation.
 The display may take the form of a talk, poster, paper, exhibition, recital or similar performance.
 For the purposes of this grant, consider “premiere” to indicate an initial presentation of material.
 To be eligible for funding as a Premiere Display, the presentation must focus on innovations in instructional development.
 The innovations must be applicable at the collegiate level.

-In general, applicants who are seeking funding for a presentation in which there is a focus on research results that do not include a substantial component focusing on recommendations for innovation in instructional development, should consider seeking funding from the Faculty Research and Creative Endeavors (FRCE) committee at the Office of Research and Sponsored Programs - 774.6777.
+In general, applicants who are seeking funding for a presentation in which there is a focus on research results that do not include a substantial component focusing on recommendations for innovation in instructional development, should consider seeking funding from the Faculty Research and Creative Endeavors (FRCE) committee at the Office of Research and Graduate Studies - 774.6777.

 Further, funding will not be allocated for additional displays on the same topic unless the applicant clearly demonstrates the majority of the work in the later presentation(s) is new.